Colposcopy and Cervical BiopsySkip to the navigation

-Do not have sexual intercourse or put anything into your vagina for 24 hours before a colposcopy.
+Do not have sex or put anything into your vagina for 24 hours before the test.
 This includes douches, tampons, and vaginal medicines.
-You will empty your bladder just before your colposcopy.
+You will empty your bladder just before the test.

-You may want to take a pain reliever, such as ibuprofen (Advil or Motrin), 30 to 60 minutes before having a colposcopy, especially if a biopsy may be done.
-This can help decrease any cramping pain that can be caused by the colposcopy.
+You may want to take a pain reliever, such as ibuprofen (Advil or Motrin).
+It is best to take it 30 to 60 minutes before the test, especially if a biopsy may be done.
+This can help decrease any cramping pain that you may have.

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.

-Talk to your doctor about any concerns you have regarding the need for the colposcopy, its risks, how it will be done, or what the results will mean.
+Talk to your doctor about any concerns you have regarding the need for the test.
+Ask about its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form (What is a PDF document?).

 How It Is Done

 Colposcopy is usually done by a gynecologist, a family medicine physician, or a nurse practitioner who has been trained to do the test.
 If a biopsy is done, the sample will be looked at by a pathologist.
-Colposcopy can be done in your doctor's office.
+This test can be done in your doctor's office.

-The colposcope is moved near your vagina, and your doctor looks through the microscope at the vagina and cervix.
-Vinegar (acetic acid) or iodine (Lugol's solution) may be used on your cervix to make abnormal areas more visible.
-Photographs or videos of the vagina and cervix may be taken.
+The colposcope is moved near your vagina.
+Your doctor looks through it at the vagina and cervix.
+Vinegar (acetic acid) or iodine may be used on your cervix to make abnormal areas easier to see.
+Photos or videos of the vagina and cervix may be taken.

-If areas of abnormal tissue are found on the cervix, your doctor will take a small sample (cervical biopsy) of the tissue.
+If areas of abnormal tissue are found on the cervix, your doctor will take a small sample of the tissue.
+This is called a cervical biopsy.
 Usually several samples are taken.
 The samples are looked at under a microscope for changes in the cells that may mean cancer may be present or is likely to develop.
-If bleeding occurs, a special liquid (Monsel's) or silver nitrate swab may be used on the biopsy area to stop the bleeding.
+If bleeding occurs, a special liquid (Monsel's) or silver nitrate swab may be used on the area to stop the bleeding.

 Colposcopy and a cervical biopsy usually take about 15 minutes.